 This part of the Prudential Rules requires a comprehensive and consistent disclosure and reporting framework that allows for comparison among APs while enhancing the risk management practices.
 This part shows the calculation of capital base, minimum capital requirements and large exposures in accordance with the capital adequacy model and is consistent with the capital adequacy information reported in the notes to the Company's audited financial statements.
 The qualitative and quantitative information presented here are in accordance with the regulations currently in force and have been reviewed and validated by the senior management.
-This document was approved by the GIBC Board of Directors in May 2015.
+This document has been approved by GIBC Board of directors.

 In line with CMA requirements, GIBC publishes its Pillar III disclosures on its website www.gibcapital.com.
-As this is the first time of adoption, the Company has not included any quantitative disclosures relating to the previous financial year.